ibm-cloud-docs/vpc/fl-activate.md

 * **--active** is the intended `active` status after the update.
 Set to **true** to resume or **false** to suspend.
 * **--json** formats the output in JSON.

-## Suspending and resuming a flow log collector by using the API
+## Suspending and resuming a flow log collector with the API
 {: #fl-managing-api}
 {: api}